The Raven | Poe's study on paranoia

 Quoth the Raven “Nevermore.”

-In Poe’s tales and poems, guilt is almost never about right and wrong, it’s a powerful force that operates from within an individual and drives him to self-destruction.
+In Poe’s tales and poems, guilt is rarely about right and wrong.
+It’s a powerful force that operates from within an individual and drives him to self-destruction.
 The Black Cat and The Tell-Tale Heart are an example.
 To the man narrating, the raven is a prophet of an obscure future.
 But to the reader, it becomes the mirror of the secret fears of the narrator.
 Because of this, it becomes irrelevant whether the raven is a real presence or a hallucination.

 A fecund legacy

-Poe’s references in writing the poem were numerous, beginning with Charles Dickens‘ Grip in Barnaby Rudge, a clumsy raven that reproduces human words and the sounds of many objects.
+Poe’s references in writing the poem were numerous, beginning with Charles Dickens‘ Grip in Barnaby Rudge, a clumsy raven reproducing human words and the sounds of many objects.
 Poe thought that Dickens didn’t manage to realize the full creepy and dramatic potential of the animal.
-In fact, in his poem the raven becomes a thing of evil, the incarnation of the horror.
+In fact, in his poem, the raven becomes a thing of evil, the incarnation of horror.